ashikfazil/D-4-Squad-Frontend/README.md

 # 📈 AssetFlow - Full-Stack Portfolio Tracker

 **AssetFlow** is a dynamic, single-page web application designed for comprehensive personal investment tracking.
-It features a responsive frontend built with vanilla JavaScript that communicates with a Node.js backend to provide real-time asset valuation, historical performance analysis, and complete transaction management.
+It features a responsive frontend built with JavaScript that communicates with a Node.js backend to provide real-time asset valuation, historical performance analysis, and complete transaction management.

 ---